Distributed Nash Equilibrium Seeking in N-Cluster Games with Fully Uncoordinated Constant Step-Sizes: Introduction

-In view of the comparison with the existing literature, the main contributions of this paper are summarized as follows. \begin{enumerate} \item From the perspective of game setup, different from the existing literature on $N$-cluster games \cite{Ye2018,Ye2019,Ye2020,Zeng2019,Pang2020d,Pang2020e}, this paper considers a partial-decision information game setup, \textit{i.e.}, the agents only have direct access to its own decisions.
-Such game setup makes it applicable to the scenarios where there is no central node to collect and broadcast the agents' information, hence increases the range of the applications. \item From the perspective of algorithm development, we propose a fully distributed NE seeking strategy for the $N$-cluster game by incorporating a leader-following consensus protocol into a gradient tracking method.
-To account for the partial-decision information game setup, the agents are equipped with two level networks: a high-level network for agents' decisions exchange across clusters and $N$ low-level networks for agents' (partial) gradient exchange within the cluster.
-Hence, the agents estimate the required agents' decisions via the leader-following consensus protocol across clusters over the high-level network, while performing the gradient tracking updates in the same cluster over the low-level network.
-Moreover, we do not require the adjacency matrices associated with the two level networks to be doubly stochastic, which simplifies the matrix configurations and increases the range of the networks, since not all directed graphs admit corresponding doubly stochastic adjacency matrices \cite{Gharesifard2010}.
-Furthermore, the agents are allowed to choose uncoordinated constant step-sizes, which makes the algorithm more distributed.
-Different from the work in \cite{Pang2020e} where the agents in the same cluster still use the same step-size, we allow all agents (both among and across) the clusters to choose different step-sizes. \item The convergence analysis of the proposed algorithm is carefully studied.
-We note that the gradient tracking methods have been extensively studied in distributed optimization.
-However, extending the analysis to the $N$-cluster game is non-trivial due to the differences in the problem setups.
-One technical challenge is the game mapping condition, which has no direct connection to the distribution optimization.
-The non-doubly stochastic condition on the adjacency matrices also brings in additional technical difficulties in the convergence analysis, since the gradient tracker does not trace the average but a weighted average of the agents' gradient with the weights given by the right eigenvector of the adjacency matrix.
-By constructing a linear dynamical system of certain norms of the NE gap, total gradient tracking error, and total decision estimation error, the linear convergence of all agents' decisions to their corresponding NE is established so long as the largest step-size and the heterogeneity of the step-size are small. \end{enumerate}
+\textit{Contributions:} In view of the comparison with the existing literature, the main contributions of this paper are summarized as follows.
+1).
+As compared to modeling the collection of all agents as a single decision vector \cite{Zeng2019,Nian2021,Meng2020,Zimmermann2021,Tatarenko2021}, this paper models the decision variable of each agent in each cluster individually, which is more ameanable to the applications where agents can only control their own actions.
+Moreover, we consider a partial-decision information game setup, \textit{i.e.}, the agents only have direct access to their own decisions.
+Such game setup makes it applicable to the scenarios where there is no central node to collect and broadcast the agents' information, and has a wider range of applications.
+2).
+We propose a distributed NE seeking algorithm for the $N$-cluster game based on gradient tracking.
+To account for the partial-decision information game setup, the agents estimate other agents' decisions via a leader-following consensus protocol across clusters over a high-level network.
+This is different from the leader-following hierarchy inter-cluster communication mechanism as in \cite{Zeng2019,Meng2020} where there is a pre-defined leader to exchange information across clusters.
+Meanwhile, the agents in the same cluster perform the gradient tracking updates over a low-level network.
+Moreover, we consider directed graphs for both high-level and low-level networks, and their corresponding adjacency matrices are not required to be doubly stochastic.
+Hence, the matrix configurations are simplified, since not all directed graphs admit corresponding doubly stochastic adjacency matrices \cite{Gharesifard2010}.
+3).
+Different from all existing discrete-time methods for $N$-cluster games where either a common step-size is publicly known by all agents \cite{Tatarenko2021,Pang2022,Meng2020,Zimmermann2021} or only known by agents from the same cluster \cite{Pang2020a}, we consider fully uncoordinated step-sizes, \textit{i.e.}, all agents (both among and across) the clusters are allowed to choose their own preferred constant step-sizes, which makes the algorithm even more distributed.